Consteel/manual/versioned_docs/version-15/manual/intro.md

 - Build your first models:

     - Follow our tutorial to [design lattice girders](https://consteelsoftware.com/knowledgebase/design-of-lattice-girders-based-on-en-1993-1-1-standard/) based on the EN 1993-1-1 standard.
-    - Learn how to design step by step a simple frame structure based on the EN 1993-1-1 standard.

 ## Support and additional resources